 Subsequent to the first round of sampling, non-parametric species richness rarefaction curves (Oksanen et al. (2022)), and non-parametric species diversity rarefaction curves were used to assess the completeness of sampling (Chao et al. (2014), Hsieh et al. (2020)).
 Slides not approaching the asymptote of the rarefaction curve were then re-sampled, and analysed iteratively for up to a total of seven transects (Appendix 7 & 8).

-To reclassify the sequence reads, these data were combined with the flora observation data, and mapped by genus.
+To reclassify the sequence reads, these data were combined with the floral observation data, and mapped by genus.
 If more than one species in the genus was flowering at that time and site, then the reads were split evenly between the taxa.
 For sequence data which did not match at the genus level, a user subjectively scored them based on the species composition and phenological activity at each site, the queen interaction data, and pollen assignments.
 To estimate the abundance of each of these species in the corbiculae loads, these data were combined with the microscopy data.
 For each morphotype detected in pollen, and each classified sequence read which was not detected via microscopy, they were given a value of 0.5% to indicate their trace presences.
 When more than a single species belonged to a morphotype group in a single sample, the quantitative values from the morphological work were multiplied by the relative sequence abundance of each species in the load.
 All final compositions were standardized to a sum of 100%, by adding or subtracting the differences (induced by classifying records as ‘trace’) to all species with abundances > 1%.

 Results